mmahabubalam/WeLearn_Automation/README.md

 # 🧠 Welearn Automation Project

-Welcome to the **Welearn Automation Project** — an automated testing framework for the **Welearn Learning Platform**, designed to validate key e-learning workflows such as course creation, e-detailing, and content submission.
+Welcome to the **Welearn Automation Project** — an automated testing framework for the **Welearn Learning Platform**, designed to validate key e-learning workflows which user frequently.

 ---